 What I don’t like about it.

 It’s not perfect.
 It will basically only fit a shotgun that has zero accessories.
 Any side saddles or optics are going to be a no go.
+The safe won’t close and the shotgun won’t fit with anything else attached.

-The safe can’t close and the shotgun won’t fit.
 So that is bummer because I’m a big fan of red dots and side saddles on home defense shotguns.
 It also doesn’t fit my Mossberg 930 with the extended charging handle.
 It’s very size picky.

 Would I buy it Again?